 Space elevators are based on the same idea as a classic elevators.
 They can be used to transport passengers to the space stations.
 This idea theoretically could greatly lower the cost of putting an individual in space.

 Modern commercial buildings usually have multiple elevators controlled by one system.
-Furthermore, all modern elevators come with special control systems that override (to ensure that elevators are directed directly to the floor, with no stopping at intermediate points).
+Furthermore, all modern elevators use advanced control systems that send the elevator directly to the selected floor without stopping at intermediate levels.

 Here are some details regarding elevators and elevators.